irgolic/AutoPR/autopr/models/README.md

 <!-- Living README Summary -->
 ## 🌳 Living Summary

-This folder contains Python code files related to a project.
-The files define data models for messages, threads, issues, and pull requests, as well as handle workflow execution and context manipulation.
-There are also models for different types of events that can trigger automated actions.
-Overall, this folder provides a foundation for working with messages, threads, issues, and pull requests, as well as managing workflows in an automation system.
+This folder contains Python code files that define models, actions, and configurations for a workflow automation system.
+It includes files for working with messages, threads, issues, and pull requests, as well as files for handling different types of events that can trigger actions in the system.
+The purpose of these files is to provide a structured and type-safe way to define and configure workflows, handle transformations between different types, and represent and handle events.

 ### `__init__.py`

-📄 This file appears to be empty.
+This file is empty.
-🤔 It is unclear what the purpose of this file is.
-🚫 No content or code is present in this file.
-🔍 There is no information to summarize.
-💡 Please check if any content is missing or if there was an error in the file.
-📝 This file may need to be filled with code or information.
-❌ Nothing to summarize at this time.
-📑 The purpose of this file is not apparent.
-🔒 No data or instructions are contained in this file.
-🔎 Review the file for any missing content or intended purpose.

 ### `artifacts.py`